CAProjects/reddit_comments_download/README.md

 To use, edit the variable `loc = 'F:\\LOCATION\\TO\\DOWNLOAD\\FILES\\TO\\'` to the location you want to download all the archives to including the double backslash at the end

 If you do not want all the archives then edit rc_filelist.json to only contain the archives to download

+After downloading, re-run just to make sure all files downloaded correctly and is complete